Cavity-Crushers/Peppers-Pop-Quiz/README.md

-# CSCI-4250 Scrump Project - Pepper's Pop Quiz by Cavity Crushers
+# CSCI-4250 Scrum Project - Pepper's Pop Quiz by Cavity Crushers

 Pepper's Pop Quiz is trivia game developed by Cavity Crushers, inspired by popular trivia games but with an ETSU twist.
 Our game features ETSU's therapy dog Pepper, which the game is named after.
-This project was created in CSCI 4250-001/Software Engineering 1 in Spring 2025 using the Scrum methodology with most of the group having little to no experience with JavaScript.
+This project was created in CSCI 4250-002/Software Engineering 1 in Spring 2025 using the Scrum methodology with most of the group having little to no experience with JavaScript.

 Our team members and their respective roles are as following:
   - Landen Rogers     - Product Owner